marioroy/Chudnovsky-Pi/README.md

 To compute more than 640 million digits on Microsoft Windows, install [64-bit Cygwin](http://www.cygwin.com).
 I tested 1 and 2 billion digits, limited by available memory.
-Mutex locking using threads is slow in Cygwin during mpz/mpf_init for temporary variables.
+In Cygwin, mutex locking using threads is noticeably slower compared to Unix during mpz/mpf_init for temporary variables by GMP/MPIR.
 Run `pi-hobo.pl` instead for best performance.

 ```
    # on Cygwin